Police say armed man was buzzed into elementary school

-DARBY, Pa. — Police say a man with a loaded handgun was buzzed into an elementary school near Philadelphia and was later arrested after trying to get inside neighborhood houses.
+DARBY, Pa. — Police say a man with a loaded handgun was buzzed into an elementary school near Philadelphia and was later arrested after trying to get inside nearby houses.

 Darby Borough Police Chief Robert Smythe says the man, 21-year-old Nazher Sabree, was recognized as a former student by an office employee and allowed into Park Lane School in Darby on Friday.
 Sabree told the principal he was looking for a bag he’d lost and she escorted him out of the building.